marblestation/posidonius/rust/README.md

 # Analyse simulations

-While a simulation is in progress or when it has ended, the historic snapshot file can be interpreted to generate a plain text file and a plot with the history of the simulation.
+While a simulation is in progress or when it has ended, the historic snapshot file can be interpreted to generate a plain text file and a plot with the history of the simulation:

 ```bash
 python analysis/process.py target/case3_history.bin